opencomputeproject/SAI/doc/sai-ptf/tunnel_test_plan.md

                                         inner_frame=inner_pkt)
 ```
 ### Test steps: <!-- omit in toc -->
-- Vxlan_P2MP_Tunnel_Decap_Test_With_valid_dstip_valid_srcip
+- Vxlan_P2MP_Tunnel_Decap_Test_With_diff_dstip_diff_srcip
-1. check tunnel term with dest as 10.10.10.2,src as 10.1.3.100, term type as P2MP.
-2. Generate ingress encap packet as decribed by Testing Data Packet.
+1. Generate ingress encap packet with outer dcsp as 18, inner dscp as 10, outer src ip as 10.1.3.100.
-3. Send encap packets with the same term src ip from lag3.
+2. Send encap packets from lag3.
-4. Generate expected decap packets as decribed by Testing Data Packet.
+3. Generate expected decap packets with dscp field as 10.
-5. Recieve decap packets from port2, compare it with expected decap packets.
+4. Recieve decap packets from port2, compare it with expected decap packets.

 - Vxlan_P2MP_Tunnel_Decap_Test_With_term_dstip_diff_term_srcip
-1. Send encap packet with different term src ip from lag3.
+1. Generate ingress encap packet with outer dcsp as 18, inner dscp as 10, outer src ip as 10.1.4.200.
+2. Send encap packet  from lag3.
+3. Generate expected decap packets with dscp field as 18.
-2. Recieve decap packets from port2, compare it with expected decap packets.
+4. Recieve decap packets from port2, compare it with expected decap packets.

-- Vxlan_P2MP_Tunnel_Decap_Test_With_diff_dstip_diff_srcip
+- IpIp_P2MP_Tunnel_Decap_Test_With_diff_dstip_diff_srcip
-1. Send encap packet with different term src ip and different term dst ip from lag3.
+1. 1.
+Generate ingress encap packet with outer src ip as 10.1.4.200,dst as 10.10.10.100
+2. Send encap packet from lag3.
-2. Verify packet drop on port2
+3. Verify packet drop on port2.

 ## Test Group8: IP IN IP ENCAP TTL